Mixed Media Workshop

 Collage & Yarn Wrap Workshop

-Client: The Brady Art Centre/A Team Arts Education (Youth arts organisation based in Tower Hamlets providing free creative projects in Art, Design, Fashion and Textiles for young people 11-19 years old)
+Client: The Brady Art Centre/A Team Arts Education (A youth arts organisation based in Tower Hamlets providing free creative projects in Art, Design, Fashion and Textiles for young people 11-19 years old)

 Location: The Brady Art Centre, London